process-project/rimrock/readme.md

-## Running the rimrock application
+## Running the rimrock application in development mode

 * Checkout the project
 * Right-click `pl.cyfronet.rimrock.RimrockApplication` and run as Java application